(Dedicated to the memory of my Mom, who said every year, "Are you still watching those cartoons?"

 A Charlie Brown Christmas

 After this was filmed, Charles Schultz reportedly took CBS execs aback by stating proudly that the story featured an entire minute of Linus reading from the Bible.
-Would even one minute be too preachy and drive away viewers?
+As Mike Rowe will tell you, the CBS suits walked away from the preview thinking this would be a loser of a special: they hated the jazz soundtrack, children rather than pro voice actors being the voice of the kids, and the Bible reading, which they felt would alienate viewers.
 Well, apparently it hasn't in over 40 years; too many people have gotten caught up in the amusing story of the Peanuts characters Christmas preparations while poor Charlie Brown muses that something is indeed missing within their philosophy of "get."
 Fans now wait each year for Sally's Christmas letter, Charlie Brown's "psychiatric" session, Christmas play rehearsals, and of course the poor orphan sapling that is transformed by love.
 This Christmas earns first place on Santa's nice list.

 The Little Drummer Boy